FRE101 - Elementary French I

 FRE345 - The Birth of the Modern French Culture in the Arts: 1900-World War II

 This course surveys the evolution of French culture from 1900, the time of the Belle Epoque, or Beautiful Period, at the turn of the century, to the advent of the Second World War.
 While the course follows the sociological, political and historical developments of the period, it puts emphasis on the artistic ramifications of this period of conflict and rapid change.
 The interwar years are treated in all their artistic output, especially in interwar theater, fiction and the presence of the school of Surrealism in poetry, fiction, theater and art.
+This course is taught in English.
 (3 crs.)
 Alternate years.

 FRE346 - Contemporary French Culture in the Arts Since World War II